JeffWeinell/REEs/README.md

 REEs include one or more entire exons and one or both exon-flanking regions, and range in length from 121 to 7,501 nt.
 I used a modified version of the FrogCap pipeline (Hutter et al., 2019) to select the optimal set of REEs from an alignment of snake exomes.

-SnakeCap UCEs are a subset of the Micrurus fulvius UCEs from Streicher et al. (2017).
+SnakeCap UCEs are a subset of the Micrurus fulvius UCEs from Streicher and Wiens (2017).

 ddRAD-like loci are shared, single-copy loci identified from in-silico ddRAD using recognition sites for SbfI and EcoRI restriction enzymes.